ROCm/rocSOLVER/docs/reference/intro.rst

 .. meta::
-  :description: Introduction to the rocSOLVER API reference library
+  :description: Summary of the rocSOLVER API reference library
-  :keywords: rocSOLVER, ROCm, API, documentation, introduction
+  :keywords: rocSOLVER, ROCm, API, documentation, introduction, summary

 .. _intro:

 ********************************************************************
-Introduction to the rocSOLVER API
+rocSOLVER API summary
 ********************************************************************

 The following tables summarize the functionality implemented for the different supported precisions in rocSOLVER.